ganeshjawahar/nlp-papernotes/notes/dialogue_and_interactive_systems/speak_act_fantasy_text_adventure_game.md

   - Best Models:
     - IR baseline shows non-random performance
     - Starspace > IR
-    - Transformer architecture strong at all tasks.
+    - Transformer architecture is strong at all tasks.
     - Cross-Ranker > Bi-Ranker
     - Human performance is still above all these models => scope for future improvements.
     - Generative model did not work well.